algorandfoundation/xGov/Proposals/xgov-119.md

 ### Open Source Clarification

 The proposal's metadata suggests it will be Open Source, but this applies only to solution components chosen at our discretion such as certain frontend application clients.
+It is guaranteed that at least one component of the solution will be open-source.
 Each open-source component will be subject to a separate license with respective terms and conditions that must be adhered to.
+Any third-party code or design dependency will have its respective trademark, copyright & patent licenses respected.

 ### Ownership of Deliverables & Intellectual Property